1967 New York City riot: Evening of July 24 and 25

-Riots continued and during the second night and spread into the South Bronx, after a false rumor that Mayor Lindsay would visit the area.
-Violence began after a crowd of 1,000 “attacked” a Gulf Oil gas station on 109th Street which they incorrectly thought was a shelter for the police.
+Riots continued during the second night and spread into the South Bronx, after a false rumor that Mayor Lindsay would visit the area.
+Violence began after a crowd of 1,000 "attacked" a Gulf Oil gas station on 109th Street which they incorrectly thought was a shelter for the police.
 They were incited by a man giving speeches in Spanish nearby on Third Avenue and 111th Street about Puerto Ricans serving in the Vietnam War.
 The police tried to appease the crowds during that night on 109th and Third Avenue by not using sirens, helmets, and helicopters.
 At some point during the rioting that night, a group of youths drew a chalk line across Third Avenue at 110th Street in Manhattan and wrote that it was the "Puerto Rican border."
 Over 1,000 police officers were dispatched to deal with the 2,000 people who were involved in the unrest that night.
 The crowd dispersed after a heavy rainstorm happened at 3 AM.

 A 19-year-old was shot in his arm along 139th Street in the Bronx.
 Youths set fire to trash cans in the Bronx and two stores were looted.
 The police assigned 70 officers to the area.
 During the unrest that night in the Bronx, the police shot and killed Jose Rodriguez, who was fighting 18-year-old Alfredo Feliciano over "a girl" at Longwood Avenue and Fox Street according to police.
 Police also stated that Feliciano stabbed Rodriguez in his stomach and that Rodriguez himself had a pistol.
 Feliciano was arrested in connection to the stabbing.
 The police said at first that he was killed after being stabbed on July 24.
 Rodriguez fired one shot at Patrolman Granville Watson.
 However, on July 25, the police changed their story, saying that Patrolman Watson fired a warning shot as the two had run off; and with his second shot he hit Rodriguez in his shoulder.

 Evening of July 25 and 26

 Violence was described as being "sporadic" in East Harlem and the South Bronx during the evening.
 Heavy rainfall was intermittent and heavy from sunset to the early hours of the morning which reduced the risk of violence.
 Mayor Lindsay expressed concern about the possibilities of civil disturbances spreading to other Puerto Rican neighborhoods in the city and neighboring Central Harlem.
 The National Guard was placed on "an advisory alert" with Major General Almerin C. O'Hara deciding to put the commanders of National Guard companies throughout New York state on stand-by.
+By the fourth day, four Puerto Ricans had died during the riots.